Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 The thermal part $\Sigma_T(\mathbf{q},\omega_n)$ is

 $\Lambda$ is the UV cutoff of momentum $q$. $\Sigma_{T, g}$ is similar to the one in MET with an energy shift.
 The quantum part $\Sigma_Q(\mathbf{q},\omega_n)$ is much complex,

 Here $c_b = \mathcal{N} \overline{g}$.
 An interesting thing is that there is a marginal Fermi liquid term $\sim \omega_n \ln \omega_n$, which may be a source of linear-$T$ resistivity according to Ref.~\cite{patelUniversalTheoryStrange2023}.
 Even though the $\Sigma_{Q, g}$ is very similar to the one in MET, we can not separate out the correction of $v$ directly by using Taylor expansion due to the convergence radius is not guaranteed when $q$ is small.
-The detailed derivation is included in Supplementary Note 7.
+The detailed derivation is included in SI Appendix 8.

 We use the complete form to fit our data, and $\overline{g}$ is chosen to be the one we get in MET to reduce the number of fitting parameters.
 The remaining unknown parameters in this theory are $g'$, $v$, and $\Lambda$.
-We find that any physical cutoff ($\Lambda > 1/a$ with $a$ the lattice constant, which is one in our simulation) will result in near constant $v$ and $g'$, as shown in Supplementary Note Fig.~S11.
+We find that any physical cutoff ($\Lambda > 1/a$ with $a$ the lattice constant, which is one in our simulation) will result in near constant $v$ and $g'$, as shown in SI Appendix Fig.~S14.
 Thus, we fix $\Lambda = 2$ and fit $g'$ and $v$.
 The $g'$ we get is very close to zero, which means that the MFL term is weak in this case.
 Fig.~\ref{fig:hsigma} shows the fitting result of our theory.
 When the disorder strength is weak, our theory fits well with the data obtained in DQMC.
-However, when the disorder strength is strong, our theory overestimates the high-frequency data and underestimates the low-frequency data.

-To propose the possible reason for the mismatch and test the accuracy of the approximation we take in Green's function, we plot the imaginary part of Green's function and the approximation $G^{-1} = \i\omega_n + \i\frac{\Gamma}{2}$ we take in Fig.~\ref{fig:gamma}{\bf a}.
-The fitting agrees well with the data except for the first Matsubara frequency, which suffers from more severe finite-size effects and thermal fluctuations.
+However, when the disorder strength is strong, the approximation $G^{-1} = \i\omega_n + \i\frac{\Gamma}{2}$ fails for the first Matsubara frequency (Fig.~\ref{fig:hsigma}{\bf c}), which suffers from more severe finite-size effects and thermal fluctuations.
 This phenomenon has also been seen in MET~\cite{chubukovFirstMatsubarafrequencyRuleFermi2012, wuSpecialRoleFirst2019,wangSuperconductivityQuantumCriticalPoint2016}.
-After dropping the data of the first Matsubara frequency, the data and the fitting are in good agreement.
+After dropping the data of the first Matsubara frequency, the data and the fitting are in good agreement even when the disorder strength is strong (Fig.~\ref{fig:hsigma}{\bf d}).